 raise the chances of producing embryos that are good candidates for

-Before an ART procedure, a woman uses medicine or hormones to
+Before IVF, a woman uses medicine or hormones to

 stimulate multiple egg production (superovulation).
 The eggs are then collected

 for laboratory use.
-In a small number of ART cycles, superovulation
+In a small number of IVF cycles, superovulation

 overstimulates the ovaries.
 This problem is called ovarian hyperstimulation